Skip to end of metadata

 configuring JIRA as a Crowd application, you will probably want to import your existing JIRA users and groups into a Crowd directory.

 It is recommended that you import your JIRA users into an

-Internal Directory that has its ' Password Encryption' set to ' ATLASSIAN-SHA1'.
+Internal Directory that has its ' Password Encryption' set to ' ATLASSIAN-SECURITY'.
 Otherwise, users' passwords will not be copied across to Crowd.
 To import users and groups from Atlassian JIRA into a Crowd directory,

 Ensure that the database drivers for the JIRA database are on Crowd's classpath.
 To do this, simply copy the JDBC driver jar for your particular JIRA database across to